 This familiarity will help your subject lines stand out in the inbox.

-Additionally, subject lines that are true to your brand communicate authenticity and earn your subscribers’ trust.
+Additionally, subject lines that are true to your brand personality communicate authenticity and earn your subscribers’ trust.
 Plus, by consolidating data and feedback from your organization, you’ll save time and gain better insights into your audience.

 “All roads lead to Rome.” -echo, echo, echo-